Which sporting events have been affected following the death of the Queen?

 Athletics

-Both the Great North Run and Parkrun events will continue this weekend as scheduled.
-Organisers cancelled the Great North Run’s 5k sister event on Friday but Sunday’s half marathon will go ahead.
+Both the Great North Run and Parkrun events continued this weekend as scheduled.
+Organisers cancelled the Great North Run’s 5k sister event on Friday but Sunday’s half marathon went ahead.

 Cycling